Freelancing from Vietnam — the visa reality and how to get paid

 Otherwise the compliance cost (accountant, e-invoice, monthly filings) likely exceeds the benefit.
 See starting a company.

-Practical setup most DTV holders use
+Practical setup most foreign freelancers use

 - Keep a personal company in your home jurisdiction (or Wise Business sole-trader account)